orourkera/go-ruck-yourself/rucking_app/ImplementationDocs/RuckBuddies_2.0_Implementation_Plan.md

 #### 3.2.1.
 Ruck Buddies Screen (`ruck_buddies_screen.dart`)
 - Update the existing ruck card to:
-  - Display a photo thumbnail if photos are available
+  - ✅ Display a photo thumbnail if photos are available
-  - Indicate the number of photos, likes, and comments
+  - ✅ Indicate the likes and comments count
-  - Add tap action to navigate to the new detail view
+  - ✅ Add tap action to navigate to the new detail view
+  - ✅ Removed photo count icon from bottom right (redundant with thumbnail display)

 #### 3.2.2.
 Ruck Card Widget (`ruck_buddy_card.dart`)
 - Enhance the existing card design:
-  - Add a photo thumbnail overlay or carousel preview
+  - ✅ Add a photo thumbnail overlay or carousel preview
-  - Add social metrics (likes count, comments count)
+  - ✅ Add social metrics (likes count, comments count)
-  - Continue using the existing man/lady rucker profile images based on user gender
+  - ✅ Continue using the existing man/lady rucker profile images based on user gender
-  - Improve visual hierarchy to highlight user-generated content
+  - ✅ Improve visual hierarchy to highlight user-generated content

 ### 3.3.
 Ruck Buddies Detail Screen (`ruck_buddy_detail_screen.dart`)
-- Create a new screen modeled after the session detail screen that includes:
+- ✅ Create a new screen modeled after the session detail screen that includes:
-  - All session stats matching the session detail layout
+  - ✅ All session stats matching the session detail layout
-  - Photo carousel section if photos are available
+  - ✅ Photo carousel section if photos are available
-  - New social interaction section:
+  - ✅ New social interaction section:
-    - Like button with animation
+    - ✅ Like button with animation
-    - Comments section with:
+    - ✅ Comments section with:
-      - Text input for adding new comments
+      - ✅ Text input for adding new comments
-      - List of existing comments with user attribution
+      - ✅ List of existing comments with user attribution
-      - Timestamp for each comment
+      - ✅ Timestamp for each comment
-      - Delete option for user's own comments
+      - ✅ Delete option for user's own comments

 ### 3.4.
 Notification System